DaveCTurner/paxos-dojo/README.md

 <img src='diagrams/002-prepare.png' width='400px' />

-When each Acceptor receives this broadcast, it sends a `promised` message to the Proposer, promising that in future it won't accept any proposals made before the current time period.
+When each Acceptor receives this broadcast, it sends a message to the Proposer, promising that in future it won't accept any proposals made before the current time period.

 <img src='diagrams/003-promise.png' width='400px' />

-When the Proposer receives these `promised` messages from a majority of Acceptors (i.e. two of them), it proposes a value to agree upon in the current time period by broadcasting a `proposed` message back to all the Acceptors.
+When the Proposer receives these promises messages from a majority of Acceptors (i.e. two of them), it proposes a value to agree upon in the current time period by broadcasting a message back to all the Acceptors.

 <img src='diagrams/004-propose.png' width='400px' />

-Since the Acceptors have not made any further promises, they all accept the proposed value and send `accepted` messages to the Learner.
-Once the Learner receives two such `accepted` messages for the same time period, it has learned that this value is the one that the system has agreed upon.
+Since the Acceptors have not made any further promises, they all accept the proposed value by sendin messages to the Learner.
+Once the Learner receives these messages for the same time period from a majority of Acceptors (i.e. two of them), it has learned that this value is the one that the system has agreed upon.

 <img src='diagrams/005-accept.png' width='400px' />

-There has to be exactly three Acceptors, but it's much more interesting if there is more than one Learner and Proposer:
+There has to be exactly three Acceptors but there can be as many Learners and Proposers as desired.
+It's much more interesting if there are more than one of
+each:

-- With one Proposer there is only one value to be proposed (so eventual consensus is guaranteed) and the system will stop working if this Proposer fails.
+- With one Proposer there is only one value to be proposed (so inconsistency is impossible) and the system will stop working if this Proposer fails.

-- With one Learner there is only one place where a value is learned (so eventual consensus is guaranteed) and the system will stop working if this Learner fails.
+- With one Learner there is only one place where a value is learned (so inconsistency is impossible) and the system will stop working if this Learner fails.

 ## Module Descriptions